Employee Ownership Trusts: qualifying bonus payments: the indirect employee-ownership requirement: the controlling interest requirement

 This section sets out what is known as the indirect employee-ownership requirement.
-This is in fact an overarching heading for two separate subsidiary requirements; the controlling interest requirement and the all-employee benefit requirement.
-For details of the all-employee benefit requirement see EIM03057.
+This is in fact an overarching heading for 2 separate subsidiary requirements; the controlling interest requirement and the all-employee benefit requirement.
+For details of the all-employee benefit requirement, see EIM03057.

-In order to meet the controlling interest requirement, a settlement of the shares of the company into a trust is required.
+To meet the controlling interest requirement, a settlement of the shares of the company into a trust is required.
 The provisions of section 236M of the Taxation of Capital Gains Act 1992 (TCGA) are imported into section 312E to give the conditions necessary to meet the controlling interest.
-These conditions are given in terms of the settlement which meets the controlling interest requirement if:-
+These conditions are given in terms of the settlement which meets the controlling interest requirement if:

 - the trustees hold more than 50% of the ordinary share capital of the company